 - potomek (m.), descendant

 - zacząć (pf.), to start, to begin

 - wzywać (impf.), to call upon

-In verse 25, you read that Adam knew his wife again: Adam raz jeszcze (Adam yet again; Adam once more) zbliżył się do swej żony.
-She bore him a son: ta urodziła mu syna (she bore a son unto him), to whom she gave the name Seth: któremu dała imię Set (unto whom she gave the name Seth).
+In verse 25, you read that Adam knew his wife again: Adam raz jeszcze (Adam yet again; Adam once more) zbliżył się do swej żony (came unto his wife).
+She bore him a son: ta urodziła mu syna (this one bore unto him a son), whom she named Seth: któremu dała imię Set (unto whom she gave the name Seth).

-Eve says: gdyż dał mi Bóg (for God gave me) potomka innego (another descendant) w zamian za Abla (in place of Abel), którego zabił Kain (whom Cain killed).
+Eve says: gdyż dał mi Bóg (for God gave to me) potomka innego (another descendant) w zamian za Abla (in place of Abel), którego zabił Kain (whom Cain killed).
 Jak mówiła means as she was saying.

 In verse 26, Setowi (unto Seth) is the dative form of Set.
 Take note of the reflexive use in this verse.
 Whereas urodziła syna means she bore a son, urodził się syn means a son was born.
-In the remainder of the verse, you read that Seth named his son Enosz, and that one began to call upon the name of the Lord.
-Zaczęto is the impersonal past.
+You read: Setowi również urodził się syn (unto Seth also was born a son; that is, a son was also born unto Seth).